-The luxury market is dictated and driven by the customer, and now those customers are expecting to have an experience in the buying journey.
+The luxury market is dictated and driven by the customer, and now those customers (especially online through ads and luxury websites) are expecting to have an experience in the buying journey.
 The luxury market has always been dictated by the demand of the customer.
 What has changed, however, is how that experience is getting delivered today.

 What Has Changed?